infinum/dotnet-handbook/Aspire/About Aspire.md

 }
 ```

-You can then call this extension in each service's Program.cs:
+You can then call these extensions in each service's Program.cs:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);